 GOP Poised For Tax Victory, After A Brief Delay

-Congress is set to deliver on the first major GOP legislative accomplishment of the Trump era on Wednesday, as the House takes a final vote on a $1.5 trillion tax package that cuts individual tax rates for eight years and slashes corporate taxes to 21 percent permanently.
+Congress is set to deliver on the first major GOP legislative accomplishment of the Trump era on Wednesday, as the House takes a final vote on a $1.5 trillion tax package that cuts individual rates for eight years and slashes corporate taxes to 21 percent permanently.

-Republican lawmakers hoped to put the bill over the goal line a day earlier, but hit a procedural hurdle after the House claimed victory on a 227-203 vote Tuesday afternoon.
-The Senate passed the bill with some slight tweaks in the early hours of Wednesday morning on a party line vote, 51-48.
+Republican lawmakers hoped to put the bill over the goal line a day earlier, after the House claimed victory on a 227-203 vote Tuesday afternoon, but hit a procedural hurdle.
+The Senate passed the bill with some slight tweaks in the early hours of Wednesday morning on a party-line vote, 51-48.

-"This is a historic night," Senate Finance Committee Chairman Orrin Hatch, R-Utah, said after the late night vote.
+"This is a historic night," Senate Finance Committee Chairman Orrin Hatch, R-Utah, said after the vote.

 The bill has been in the works for months.
-Republican leaders put a marker down at the beginning of the year to pass a tax bill by the end of the Summer, though that depended on passing a repeal and replacement of the Affordable Care Act in the Spring, which dragged out and ultimately did not materialize.
-The tax bill accomplishes part of that goal by reducing the penalty requiring individuals to have health insurance to zero.
+Republican leaders put a marker down at the beginning of the year to pass a tax bill by the end of the summer, though that had depended on passing a repeal and replacement of the Affordable Care Act in the spring, an effort that dragged out but ultimately did not materialize.
+The tax bill accomplishes part of that goal by eliminating the penalty for individuals who don't get health insurance.

 Republicans say that public opinion of the bill, which has been very low, will turn around as people start to feel the effect of tax cuts.

-"When people see their withholding improving, when they see the jobs occurring, when they see bigger paychecks, a fairer tax system, a simpler tax code, that's what's going to produce the results," House Speaker Paul Ryan said on Tuesday.
+"When people see their withholding improving, when they see the jobs occurring, when they see bigger paychecks, a fairer tax system, a simpler tax code, that's what's going to produce the results," House Speaker Paul Ryan said Tuesday.
 "Results are going to make this popular."

 The Tax Cuts are so large and so meaningful, and yet the Fake News is working overtime to follow the lead of their friends, the defeated Dems, and only demean.
 This is truly a case where the results will speak for themselves, starting very soon.
 Jobs, Jobs, Jobs!— Donald J. Trump (@realDonaldTrump) December 20, 2017

 People across income levels will generally see a tax cut of some sort under the bill, though most of the benefits go to top earners.
-By February, federal income tax withholding is expected to be adjusted in paychecks, but for most people the changes may not be apparent until April 2019 when 2018 taxes will be due for annual filers.
+By February, federal income tax withholding is expected to be adjusted in paychecks, but for most people, the changes may not be apparent until April 2019 when 2018 taxes will be due for annual filers.

-The GOP has long sought a big overhaul of the tax code to simplify it by eliminating complex tax breaks and lowering rates, but in the end the tax bill did not do much to actually simplify the code.
+The GOP has long sought a big overhaul of the tax code to simplify it by eliminating complex tax breaks and lowering rates, but in the end, the tax bill did not do much to actually simplify the code.

 Individual tax rates are cut for eight years, though a future Congress could choose to extend them instead of allowing an effective tax increase to take place at the end of 2025.
-"We have no intention of allowing that to happen," House Speaker Paul Ryan said to CBS This Morning on Wednesday.
+"We have no intention of allowing that to happen," Ryan, R-Wis., said to CBS This Morning on Wednesday.

 The projection that the bill would add $1.5 trillion to the deficit over 10 years grows to $2 trillion if those individual tax cuts are made permanent, according to the nonpartisan Tax Policy Center.